Your browser does not support JavaScript!

 What attracts fruit flies?

 Fruit flies are generally attracted to the scents of ripened vegetables, fruit, and foods or drinks with a high sugar content.
-But why?
+That’s because they’re looking for two things:

 Fermenting fruit and vegetables

 Fruit flies are primarily attracted to fruits and vegetables beyond their prime ripeness (or even fermenting).
-They target these foods because of the high levels of natural sugars present in these foods, which, as they start to ferment, produce alcohol.
+They target these foods because of the high levels of natural sugars, which, as they ferment, produce alcohol.

 Drains and bins

-Fruit flies aren’t just attracted to food itself, but anywhere that food residue accumulates.
-Drains, disposals and rubbish bins often contain bits of organic material and residual moisture: the perfect breeding ground for fruit flies.
+Fruit flies aren’t just attracted to food itself, but also to anywhere that food residue accumulates.
+Drains, disposals, and rubbish bins often contain bits of organic material and residual moisture: the perfect breeding ground for fruit flies.

-The combination of organic matter and a moist environment allows for rapid growth and reproduction, making these areas a common hotspot for fruit fly activity.
+The combination of organic matter and a moist environment supports rapid growth and reproduction, making these areas common hotspots for fruit fly activity.
+Even if they look clean, the slimy organic film inside a plughole or around the rim/hinge of a bin can attract them.

 Wine, beer, fruit juice, and vinegar